leonkelvin2000/School_District_Analysis/README.md

 ![Altered Size](https://user-images.githubusercontent.com/98680133/159220954-7cb93a2c-6412-44a5-93cc-4dd92b709722.png)

--The score for the medium school size changed slighty by 0.01%.
+- The score for the medium school size changed slighty by 0.01%.
 The changes were once again affected due to the 9th grade score changes.

 ## Score by school type